 The hunt for the next Stan binge never ends so with that in mind, here’s a sling of the best shows to watch on Stan right now.

-In the mix, you’ll find all the complex drama to get stuck into, plus a buch of newbies worth a solid binge.
+In the mix, you’ll find all the complex drama and true crime to get stuck into, plus a buch of newbies worth a solid binge.

 Here are 14 of the best shows on Stan.